Free Syrian Army: FSA clashes with government troops in Daraa

-On 1 March, the 2020 Daraa clashes began.
+On 1 March, the March 2020 Daraa clashes began.
 Clashes began after the start of a government security operation against FSA insurgent cells in Al-Sanamayn and other areas in the Daraa governorate that have been active since 2018.
 This crackdown led to actions of retaliation by rebels across the province that led to levels of fighting unseen on such a scale since the government offensive in 2018.
 On 29 February 2020, the Syrian military mobilized units from the 4th armored division and 9th armored division in preparation for a security operation in the western areas of the town of Al-Sanamayn, where rebels were present.
 The next day, on 1 March, Sanamayn was besieged by the Syrian military which launched a security operation against insurgent cells in the city, leading to heavy fighting that left three civilians dead.
 In response to the military operation, rebel attacks were conducted in the western and eastern countryside of Daraa.
 The rebels attacked and seized an Army checkpoint in the Jaleen Housing district, a suburb in western Daraa city, capturing four officers.
 The FSA fighters also captured two soldiers of the fourth division in Al-Karak al-Sharqi and blocked routes west of Daraa.
 The Syrian Army attempted to storm the town of Tafas where three rebels were killed by tank fire.

 The rebels also seized checkpoints in the towns of Karak and al-Joulan, taking hostage several members of Air Force Intelligence.
 In the town of Muzayrib, rebels seized all entrances and took control of a government building there.
 They also set up roadblocks in Nawa, Muzayrib and Karak.
 A soldier was killed in front of his home in Daraa al-Balad by unknown gunmen and the bodies of three soldiers were found in the western countryside.

 By the following day, seven rebels and seven civilians were killed in the clashes in Al-Sanamayn.
 The government forces withdrew from Jaleen back to their barracks after three soldiers were killed.
 Later that day, the Syrian Army and loyalists began shelling the town, killing eight civilians and injuring four others.
 The Syrian Army also shelled the town of Tasil.

 Tensions escalated as violence erupted between government forces and a local Druze armed group named "Sheikh al-Karama" in the province of Suwayda.
 On 26 March, the group Sheikh al-Karama clashed with government forces at a checkpoint near the city of Salkhad in As-Suwayda governorate.
 One Syrian soldier and four local fighters were confirmed killed in the clashes.
 On 27 March, violent clashes took place after gunmen from Bosra al-Sham attempted to infiltrate the province and attacked the town of Al-Quraya.
 They were repelled by the Syrian Army and pro-government local factions.
 Four of the attackers and ten members of the local factions were killed in the clashes, and six fighters were captured.